sangyh/sangyh/content/posts/business/marketing.md

 - What one problem am I solving?
 - What audience segment craves a solution like my product the most?
-- What’s the current go-to solution for this problem?
+- What's the current go-to solution for this problem?
-- What’s good and bad about it?
+- What's good and bad about it?
 - How is my product better than the current alternatives?
 - What pricing is a no-brainer for my audience and